-For our experimental site, we selected an indoor area 55~m $\times$ 30~m, as shown in Fig.~\ref{fig:map}.
+For our experimental site, we selected an indoor 55~m $\times$ 30~m area, as shown in Fig.~\ref{fig:map}.
 It is a walkway located on the ground floor of the Information Science Complex, at NAIST.
-An approximately $150 m$ long circular driving route has been established at the experimental site.
-This site was chosen based on a common usage scenario in which APMVs drive in a shared indoor area and frequently encounter pedestrians.
+An approximately 150~m long circular driving route has been established at the experimental site.
+This site was chosen based on a common usage scenario in which APMVs drove in a shared indoor area and frequently encountered pedestrians.
 Of these, four specific pedestrians in the interaction scenes were acted by trained actors.
 It should be noted that the APMV serves as the subject of communication with pedestrians.
-Thus, we asked pedestrians (actors) to face and look at the eyes on the eHMI display, instead of participants (passengers) sitting on the APMV.
+Thus, we asked pedestrians (actors) to face and look at the eyes on the eHMI display, instead of passengers (participants) sitting on the APMV.

 In this site, four similar encounter scenes have been designed along this route (see Fig.~\ref{fig:map}).
 The specific interaction scenario at each scene is set up as an APMV and a pedestrian encounter at an intersection with a blind spot/corner.
 The APMV stops upon encountering the pedestrian, and likewise, the pedestrian stops synchronously as soon as he/she sees the APMV (see Fig.~\ref{fig:scene}~(a)).
 Then, the APMV first indicates its intention to yield to the pedestrian, communicated by the eHMI (see Fig.~\ref{fig:scene}~(b)).
 Afterwards, the pedestrian looks at the eye animation showing on the eHMI display and says ``No, after you'' to the APMV (see Fig.~\ref{fig:scene}~(c)).
 Finally, the APMV expresses its thanks to the pedestrian via the eHMI (see Fig.~\ref{fig:scene}~(d)) and then departs (see Fig.~\ref{fig:scene}~(e)).
 During the whole encounter scenes, passengers (participants) were asked to ride the APMV in a natural and relaxed way.
 Furthermore, there were no restrictions on the passengers while they were communicating spontaneously with pedestrians.